 No trip to Villena would be complete without exploring what is the town’s most important and impressive sight: Atalaya Castle.
 Towering over the town centre and cutting an imposing figure, it can’t be missed as you drive towards the urban area.

 Built before the 12th century, the castle was abandoned in the 19th century before being restored in 1958.
-Today it is in very good condition, having been declared a Historic Artistic Monument in 1931 and receiving protection for its cultural importance.
+Today it is in excellent condition, having been declared a “Historic Artistic Monument” in 1931 and receiving protection for its cultural significance.

-The town hall, which is known as the Municipal Palace, was built in the 16th century by Pedro de Medina and was declared a National Artistic Historical Monument in 1968.
-It is well worth taking a look around to marvel at the work of the sculptors who were a part of the construction process.
+The town hall, which is known as the Municipal Palace, was built in the 16th century by Pedro de Medina and was declared a “National Artistic Historical Monument” in 1968.
+It is well worth taking a look around to marvel at the work of sculptors who were a part of the construction process.